Kapesteon/Container37/README.md

       docker run -d -p 5900:5900 -e VNC_RESOLUTION=1920x1080 [YourImageName]:latest

-**NOTE: You cannot change either the password nor the username with this command, change the dockerfile directly**
+**NOTE: You cannot change neither the password nor the username with this command, change the dockerfile directly**

 *****